I won't be streaming Deadpool & Wolverine this week – for one key reason

 (Image credit: Walt Disney Studios Motion Pictures)

 I loved the original Deadpool movie and its sequel – so when the news dropped that the smash-hit third instalment, Deadpool & Wolverine, would be available for streaming come 1 October, I was super-pleased.
-It'll be available on Amazon Prime Video and Apple TV (also Sky Store in the UK and Fandango in the US).
+It's now available to stream on Amazon Prime Video and Apple TV (also Sky Store in the UK and Fandango in the US).

 Disney+ could become your new best streaming service later on this year – which is where the movie will arrive after its digital purchase and rental periods elapse.
-There's no official time on that, however, with best-guesses suggesting towards the end of the year.
+There's no official time on that, however, with best guesses suggesting towards the end of the year.
+An ideal holly-jolly holiday period movie, no doubt.

 Deadpool & Wolverine | Official Trailer | In Theaters July 26 - YouTube Deadpool & Wolverine | Official Trailer | In Theaters July 26 - YouTube